Off the Record (Tinchy Stryder song)

 "Off the Record" is a song by British rapper Tinchy Stryder.
-The song features Scottish music producers Calvin Harris and Matt Burns (credited as BURNS).
+The song features British music producers Calvin Harris and Matt Burns (credited as BURNS).
 It was meant to be the second single from his fourth studio album, entitled Full Tank, but Full Tank was scrapped, so it became a non-album single.
 It was released on 4 November 2011 as a digital download.
-The song was co-written by Stryder and the production trio TMS, and was co-produced by Calvin Harris and BURNS, in August 2011.
+The song was co-written by Stryder and the production trio TMS and was co-produced by Calvin Harris and BURNS, in August 2011.
 The single had its debut in BBC Radio 1Xtra's on 15 September 2011.
 The song peaked at number 24 on the UK Singles Chart.
 It is most notable for its appearance on the compilation album Now 80.

 Background and release

 "Off the Record" was written by Tinchy Stryder and the production trio TMS.
-TMS are the producers of Stryder's 2011 hit single "Spaceship" featuring Dappy, which reached number 5 on the UK Singles Chart, and Dappy's 2011 debut single "No Regrets", which topped the UK Singles Chart.
+TMS are the producers of Stryder's 2011 hit single "Spaceship" featuring Dappy, which peaked at number five on the UK Singles Chart, and Dappy's 2011 debut single "No Regrets", which topped the UK Singles Chart.
 The song was produced by the Three Six Zero Group duo of Calvin Harris and Matt Burns (credited as BURNS), in August 2011.